 - Potentially go into significant debt depending on the program you’re part of (most MBAs cost more than $100,000 to get)

 - Expect things will just happen for your benefit because you have an MBA

 - Spend valuable time learning skills you likely will not use when you already know where you want to go in your career

 - Get a degree simply because it’s expected of you

 - Lack of specialization in specific skills since an MBA covers more of a wide range

 - Uncertainty whether you’ll get your money’s worth for the degree

-From this list, it’s easy to see that if you’re getting an MBA, you need a plan in place for how you’ll use it.
+From this list, it’s easy to see that if you’re getting an MBA from business school, you need a plan in place for how you’ll use it.
 Simply getting it because it’s the “thing to do” won’t be worth your investment.
 Going through an MBA program and arriving on the other side with no clue what to do afterward is simply a waste.

 Entrepreneurs vs. CEOs: Does One Need an MBA More Than the Other?